 The GLOBALG.A.P.
-Integrated Farm Assurance Standard45 addresses good agricultural practices for agriculture, aquaculture, livestock and horticulture production.
+Integrated Farm Assurance Standard addresses good agricultural practices for agriculture, aquaculture, livestock and horticulture production.
 It also covers aspects such as chain of custody and compound feed manufacturing.
 This GLOBALG.A.P. standard was first benchmarked to the GFSI in 2013.
-The current version 5.2 was published in July 2015.
+The current version 5.3 was published in February 2020.
 It consists of general requirements and three modules of control points and compliance criteria (CPCC).

-- All Farm Base Module consisting of all requirements that producers must first comply with to gain certification. - Scope Module defining criteria based on different food production sectors: crops, livestock and aquaculture.
+- All Farm Base Module consisting of all requirements that producers must first comply with to gain certification. - Scope Module defining criteria based on different food production sectors: crops, livestock and aquaculture. - Sub-scope Module covering requirements for a particular product or different aspect of the food production and food supply chain; for example, fruit and vegetables, tea, or flowers and ornamentals.